NPFCTL(8) NetBSD System Manager's Manual NPFCTL(8)

 description of NPF's configuration file, see npf.conf(5).

-tion, if any.
-Note that this command does not load or reload
+configuration, if any.
+Note that this command does not load

 stop Disable packet inspection.
 This command does not change the